indrajeetadityaroy9/lexical-sae/README.md

 | `R2_target` | 0.97 | Reconstruction explained variance |
 | `lr` | 3e-4 | Adam learning rate |

-Structural constants (whitening tolerance, drift budget, EMA rates, observer gains, etc.) are fixed in `src/constants.py` and derived from the cited literature.

-**36 files, ~3,500 lines.**

 ## Checkpoints

 Checkpoints use safetensors and are saved as directories: